yuyudhn/TLDHunt/README.md

 # TLDHunt - Domain Availability Checker
 TLDHunt is a command-line tool designed to help users find available domain names for their online projects or businesses.
-By providing a list of keyword and a list of TLD (top-level domain) extensions, TLDHunt checks the availability of domain names that match the given criteria.
+By providing a list of keywords and a list of TLD (top-level domain) extensions, TLDHunt checks the availability of domain names that match the given criteria.
 This tool is particularly useful for those who want to quickly find a domain name that is not already taken, without having to perform a manual search on a domain registrar website.

 For red teaming or phishing purposes, this tool can help you to find similar domains with different extensions from the original domain.

 > [!NOTE]
 > Tested on: **Kali GNU/Linux Rolling** with **whois v5.5.15**
->            **Arch GNU/Linux** with **whois v5.5.23**
+> Tested on: **Arch GNU/Linux** with **whois v5.5.23**

 # Dependencies
 This tool is written in Bash and the only dependency required is **whois**.
 Therefore, make sure that you have installed whois on your system.
 In Debian, you can install whois using the following command: